raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

 ## Running an experiment for 3 hours

 In this section we are going to modify our `main.py` so that it will run and stop itself after 3 hours.
-Each experiment on the ISS has a 3 hour slot to use after which it will be abruptly stopped!
+Each experiment on the ISS has a 3 hour slot to use after which it will be abruptly stopped.
 We need to ensure that our program gracefully shuts down to ensure we don't lose any data.

 ### The datetime library